"Be the Change You Wish to See in the World" -Ghandi

 - Absences - Meals on Wheels realizes that unexpected events may arise which prevent you from delivering a route on your assigned day.
 If you will not be able to deliver meals on your assigned day please notify the Community Outreach Director as soon as possible.

-- If you notice anything unusual on the route or a change in the condition of a client - Also, please inform the Meals on Wheels office of anything unusual on the route such as incorrect directions or if you have observed a change in the condition of the client.
+- If you notice anything unusual on the route or a change in the condition of a client - Please inform the Meals on Wheels office of anything unusual on the route such as incorrect directions or if you have observed a change in the condition of the client.
 Meals on Wheels always follows up on these reports.

 - If you are unsure about how to handle a situation - If at any time during your service with the Meals on Wheels program a situation arises where you are unsure of the appropriate course of action, please call the Meals on Wheels office at 919-667-9424.